Why is this important?

 - to enforce European Union and international agreements about children and maintenance.

-For more information about help with legal costs, see Help with legal costs.
+For more information about help with legal costs, and how to find a solicitor that does legal aid work in domestic violence cases, see Help with legal costs - legal aid or in Northern Ireland Help with legal costs.

 Once the marriage ends, you'll have to decide who will look after the children.